Davey1993/FYP/README.md

 ![](accuracy/17-02-2021/EvertonManCity.PNG)

 <h1>Mobile Application</h1>
-Still in development with the help of ionic framework.
+Still in development with the help of django framework and ionic.